 This lets you do things like:

-However, there is limited support for auto-creating wild card repos and sending 'perms' info across, with the following caveats at present.
+There is limited support for auto-creating wild card repos and sending 'perms' info across, with the following caveats at present.
 (Some of this text won't make sense unless you know what those features are).

-WARNING: it does NOT make sense to mirror wild repos in setups where the authentication data is not the same (i.e., where "alice" on the master and "alice" on a slave maybe totally different people).
+WARNING: it does NOT make sense to mirror wild repos in setups where the authentication data is not the same (i.e., where "alice" on the master and "alice" on a copy maybe totally different people).

-ssh git@host mirror push slave-server-name repo-name
+ssh git@host mirror push copy-server-name repo-name

-Using 'perms' on a slave is allowed but will neither propagate nor persist.
+Using 'perms' on a copy is allowed but will neither propagate nor persist.
 They will be overwritten by whatever perms the master has (even if it is an empty set) on the next 'git push'.

 As with lots of extra features in gitolite, smart http support is not on my radar.
 Don't ask.